AvijitBag/OceanFFT/README.md

 ## Key Implementation Details
-This sample demonstrates the migration of the following prominent CUDA features:
+This sample demonstrates the migration of the following prominent CUDA feature:
  - CUDA FFT API (CUFFT)

 OceanFFT sample demonstrates how to use FFT API to synthesize and render an ocean surface in real-time.
 SYCL oceanFFT generates wave heightfield at time based on initial heightfield and dispersion relationship.
 Then FFT API is executed in inverse order to convert to spatial domain.
-Finally, height map values and slope values are evaluated and compared with reference values to determine it is correct or wrong.
+Finally, height map values and slope values are evaluated and compared with reference values to determine whether it is correct or wrong.

 >**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.
 ## CUDA source code evaluation